devbret/browser-automation-experiments/README.md

 # Browser Automation Experiments

 A growing collection of browser automation experiments using tools like [Puppeteer](https://pptr.dev/), [Lighthouse](https://github.com/GoogleChrome/lighthouse) and [Selenium](https://www.selenium.dev/).
-These scripts are designed to test, analyze and interact with websites automatically, thereby helping improve performance, accessibility and reliability.
+These scripts are designed to test, analyze and interact with websites automatically, thus helping improve performance, accessibility and reliability.

 ## Goals